sinhrks/daskperiment/README.rst

 Benefits
 ~~~~~~~~

-- Usable in standard Python/Jupyter environment (and optionally with standard KVS).
+- Compatibility with standard Python/Jupyter environment (and optionally with standard KVS).

-  - No need to setting up server applications.
+  - No need to set up server applications
-  - No registration to cloud services.
+  - No need to registrate on any cloud services
-  - Not to be constrained by slightly customized Python shells.
+  - Run on standard / customized Python shells

-- User-intuitive.
+- Intuitive user interface

-  - Minimizing modifications of existing codes.
+  - Few modifications on existing codes are needed
+  - Trial histories are logged automatically (no need to write additional codes for logging)
-  - Performing experiments using `Dask` compatible API.
+  - `Dask` compatible API
-  - Easily handle experiments history (with `pandas` basic operations).
+  - Easily accessible experiments history (with `pandas` basic operations)
-  - Requires less work to manage with Git (no need to make branch per trials).
+  - Less managiment works on Git (no need to make branch per trials)
-  - (Experimental) Web dashboard to manage trial history.
+  - (Experimental) Web dashboard to manage trial history

-- Tracking experiment related information
+- Traceability of experiment related information

   - Trial result and its (hyper) parameters.
-  - Code context.
+  - Code contexts
-  - Environment information.
+  - Environment information

     - Device information
     - OS information